Gumroad: History

 Gumroad was founded in 2011 by Sahil Lavingia, who was previously a designer at Pinterest and Turntable.fm.
 The idea for the platform came to Lavingia when he wanted to sell an icon he had designed and saw that the amount of effort it took to sell an item directly to consumers was considerable.
 In February 2012, Gumroad announced a $1.1 million seed round.
 Three months later Kleiner Perkins Caufield & Byers (KPCB) led a $7 million Series A round.

-On September 8, 2014, Twitter launched a Buy Now button in partnership with Gumroad, the Buy Now and Gumroad partnership were discontinued on January 7, 2017.
+On September 8, 2014, Twitter launched a Buy Now button in partnership with Gumroad, the Buy Now and Gumroad partnership was discontinued on January 7, 2017.
 On September 30, 2014, Gumroad released an iPhone app.

 In March 2024, Gumroad banned the sale of sexually explicit content on its platform due to pressure from Stripe and PayPal.

-Creators on Gumroad

-A variety of major and independent musicians, film distributors, and authors have distributed content or sold products on Gumroad.